 Ami Horowitz, how are you?

-It's always a pleasure being with you, Sean a man.
+It's always a pleasure being with you, Sean.

-Well, first it was amazing, um, and I'm very grateful and thankful that the people of Israel uh re-elected Prime Minister Netanyahu in a in a really uh simple election, all the polls had it wrong as they usually do, but uh he's been a voice of moral clarity on the world stage now for a long time,
+All the polls had it wrong, as they usually do, but he's been a voice of moral clarity on the world stage now for a long time.

-and to lose that voice, especially at a time when the United States and Israel have never been closer, as President Trump has recognized Jerusalem as the rightful capital of of Israel and Golan Heights as the territory of Israel, very important, important distinctions that other presidents said they would do but never did.
+And to lose that voice, especially at a time when the United States and Israel have never been closer, as President Trump has recognized Jerusalem as the rightful capital of Israel and Golan Heights as the territory of Israel.

-All right, so you go to Duke this and the this UNC conference.
+All right, so you go to Duke and this UNC conference.

 Sure.

-So I I heard about this conference that was going to be ostensibly about Gaza, but as we all know, these things tend always end up being uh you know Israel bash fest, even though they're you know major uh university conferences.
+But as we all know, these things tend always end up being Israel bash fests, even though they're major university conferences.

 So I went there to see what I could uncover and find.

-What shocked me was this just devolved into open and obvious and disgusting anti-Semitism.
+What shocked me was this, it just devolved into open and obvious and disgusting anti-Semitism.

-Look, this whole veneer, it used to be maybe a few years ago, that when people were attacking Israel, there was a debate whether or not if you're if you're only attacking Israel, not other countries, does that make you anti-Semitic?
+Look, this whole veneer, it used to be maybe a few years ago that when people were attacking Israel, there was a debate whether or not if you're only attacking Israel, not other countries, does that make you anti-Semitic?

 I think it does.